-The Tasmanian Government has released its White Paper on Growing Tasmanian Agriculture – Research, Development and Extension for 2050.
+White Paper, Growing Tasmanian Agriculture – Research, Development and Extension for 2050

 measures to increase the sustainable growth and productivity of Tasmanian agriculture and food sectors